 First, seriously think about if you really ought to bring kids.
 For so many reasons, it's a bad idea.
 Squeals and quick movements of kids can switch on a dog's prey drive.
 Kids can grab strange dogs' ears, tails or pet them in ways the dog doesn't like, which readily invites a bite.
 Unless your small child is well-versed in how to act around dogs — including leaving them alone, standing still around running dogs, and dropping to the ground and covering their necks if a dog attacks — then they don't belong in a dog park.
 Second, if you do bring kids with you, they need to be supervised as closely as the dogs.
 Running, throwing things and touching strange dogs should be minimized.
 It only takes one overly excited dog to make things unpleasant really quick.
 That said, with enough supervision and in the right atmosphere, dog parks can be a great learning opportunity for children to be taught dog body language and appropriate behavior around animals.

-2. Putting strollers, lawn chairs, and other items in the middle of the fields.
+2. Putting strollers, chairs and other items in the middle of the fields

 Dogs don't watch where they're going a lot of the time.
 Consider a dog in a game of chase, running full blast while looking behind to see where her chaser is, only to careen into a stroller, lawn chair, backpack or whatever.
 Major ouch.
 It's scary and painful for the dog, and probably damaging to the property.
 Oh, and it will probably also get peed on in about 10 seconds.
 The only thing that should be set out in a dog park is the dog.